breqdev/flask-discord-interactions/docs/components.rst

 parameter which will override the ID given.
 Alternatively, you can use the :meth:`.DiscordInteractions.add_custom_handler` function to avoid the decorator syntax entirely.

+Additionally, Flask-Discord-Interactions needs to separate this handler ID from any additional state that needs to be preserved in the custom ID.
+To accomplish this, newlines are inserted into the custom ID string between the handler and any subsequent values.
+Later, when the custom ID is received in an incoming interaction, it is split on the newline character.
+The first line is used as the ID, and any subsequent lines are taken as arguments to the handler function.

 Full API